-Social CEOs who participate in social media build better connections with consumers, employees and investors.
+Social CEOs who participate in social media build better connections with consumers, employees, and investors.
 They also create more transparency for the brand, rise faster as leaders, authentically engage stakeholders and inspire their teams to be more proactive when faced with challenges, according to the 2014 Global Social CEO Survey by BRANDfog .

-The aforementioned survey also found that customers are more likely to purchase from a company whose values and leadership are represented through executive social media participation.
+The aforementioned survey also found that customers are more likely to purchase from a company whose values and leadership is represented through executive social media participation.
 If you don’t have an active social media presence, start by making everything about your personal life private and creating a professional account on all platforms.
 Then create a posting schedule, connect with your followers through positive, authentic content and network through your field.

 Before engaging with a business, many customers consider and explore the online reputation of the CEO.
 Before you post or say anything, consider how customers view your reputation and how your target audience will react.

 Take control of your reputation by pushing down negative information, consider everything about yourself, your business or your brand from your target audience’s eyes.